-YEAR 2000 COMPLIANCE.
+Year 2000 compliance.
 Many currently installed computer systems and software products are coded to accept only two digit entries in the date code field.
 These systems and software products will need to accept four digit entries to distinguish 21st century dates from 20th century dates.
 As a result, computer systems and/or software used by many companies may need to be upgraded to comply with such Year 2000 requirements or risk system failure or miscalculations causing disruptions of normal business activities.
 Although our core products are designed to be Year 2000 compliant, it is difficult to ensure that our products contain all necessary date code changes.
-We are in the process of updating our existing information systems to become Year 2000 compliant.
+We are in the process of updating our existing information systems to become Year 2000 compliant, and are substantially complete in that process as of September 30, 1999.
 We have established an internal task force to evaluate our current status and state of readiness for the Year 2000.
 We believe the most significant impact of the Year 2000 issues will be the readiness of our suppliers, distributors, customers and lenders with whom we must interact.
-This evaluation is still at an early stage.
-We do not yet have any contingency plans to address our inability to remedy these issues and we may not have fully identified the Year 2000 impact.
+We have contingency plans to address our ability to remedy these issues but there is a risk that we may not have fully identified the Year 2000 impact.
 As such, we may not be able to update our systems and products or resolve the other Year 2000 issues without disrupting our business or without incurring significant expense.
 Our failure to address these issues on a timely basis or at all could result in lost revenues, increased operating costs, the loss of customers and other business interruptions, any of which could have a material adverse effect on our business, financial condition and results of operations.

-WE DO NOT PAY CASH DIVIDENDS.
+We do not pay cash dividends.
 We have never paid cash dividends on our common stock and do not anticipate paying any cash dividends on either class of our common stock in the foreseeable future.

-WE MAY BE SUBJECT TO ADDITIONAL RISKS.
+We may be subject to additional risks.
 The risks and uncertainties described above are not the only ones facing us.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also adversely affect our business operations